-This week’s blog is focusing on the use of meditation and how it can positively influence certain lifestyle factors (such as eating habits and choices, stress management, and sleep) to help us achieve optimal health.
-Research in this field is still new and ongoing so it is unclear who and what meditation is most successful for however the current findings on its use are promising.
+This week’s blog is focusing on the use of meditation and how it can positively influence certain lifestyle factors to help us achieve optimal health.
+These include eating habits and choices, stress management, and sleep.
+Research in this field is still new and ongoing so it is unclear who and what meditation is most successful for.
+However, the current findings on its use are promising.

 Improved Cognitive Function

 Mindfulness training is often incorporated into weight loss programmes to assist with dietary changes.
 Research supports this idea as significant weight loss has been seen in participants attending mindfulness interventions.
-As well as significant weight loss, obesity-related eating behaviours (such as emotional eating, binge-eating, and restrained eating) were also shown to improve.
-Seemingly a common theme throughout this blog, the research seems to show promising results, yet there were often many limitations and methodological issues.
+As well as significant weight loss, obesity-related eating behaviours were also shown to improve.
+Such as emotional eating, binge-eating, and restrained eating.
+Seemingly a common theme throughout this blog, the research seems to show promising results.
+Yet there were often many limitations and methodological issues.

-Overall, research findings seem positive and support the practice of meditation for its beneficial effect on health through a variety of factors such as stress, sleep, cognitive function and achieving and maintaining a healthy weight.
-Many of the current research has limitations and methodological issues so further high-quality research is needed.
-However, it seems there is no harm in trying, so for those who want to give meditation a go, here are some pointers for first timers;
+Overall, research findings seem positive and support the practice of meditation for its beneficial effect on health.
+Through a variety of factors such as stress, sleep, cognitive function and achieving and maintaining a healthy weight.
+Many of the current research has limitations and methodological issues.
+Further high-quality research is needed.
+However, it seems there is no harm in trying.
+So for those who want to give meditation a go, here are some pointers for first timers;

 Tips for beginners